direktiv/direktiv/specification/walkthrough/03_isolates-intro.md

 ## Introduction to Isolates

-Isolate is just a fancy term we use when we run a tiny virtual machine on Vorteil.io.
+Isolate is just a fancy term we use when we run a tiny virtual machine.
 Direktiv grabs a Docker container from an available Docker Registry: hub.docker.com unless custom registries are defined (more on that later).
-It then converts this container into a Vorteil virtual machine to run as a "function".
+It then runs as a "function".
 If the container handles input and output according to our Isolate requirements it can do just about anything (more on our Isolate requirements later as well).

 ### Function Definitions